-- Simple improvements to your home can go a long way in protect it.
+- Simple improvements to your home can go a long way in protecting it.

 Your home is one of your largest assets.
 It's important to protect it from unexpected events – including severe weather.

-These tips for homeowners can help you protect your home while increasing your severe weather preparedness.
+These weather protection tips for homeowners can help you protect your home while increasing your severe weather preparedness.

 Choose insurance carefully